-If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a Notice or a proxy card and voting instructions with these proxy materials from that organization rather than from us.
-Simply follow the instructions in the Notice received from your broker, bank or other agent to vote your shares.
-To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
+If you are a beneficial owner of shares registered in the name of your bank, broker or other nominee, you should have received a Notice or a proxy card and voting instructions with these proxy materials from that organization rather than from us.
+Simply follow the instructions in the materials received from your bank, broker or other nominee to vote your shares.
+To vote in person at the Annual Meeting, you must obtain a valid proxy from your bank, broker or other nominee.